huzaifazahid1/The-Wardrobe/README.md

 - **Collection page:** An partially dynamic collection page is implemented
 - **Orders Page:** An Dynamic Orders page is implemented
 - **Wishlist Page:** An Dynamic Wishlist page is implemented
+- **Track Orders page:** An Dynamic Track Orders page is implemented
 - **Submit Email page:** An static Submit Email page is implemented with some JavaScript, for reset password process
 - **Verify OTP page:** An static Verify OTP page is implemented with some JavaScript, for reset password process
 - **Reset Password page:** An static Reset Password page is implemented with some JavaScript, for reset password process